systemlibrary/systemlibrary-common-episerver/README.md

 - &gt;= Episerver 12.32.4

 ## Latest Release Notes
-- 8.1.0.8
+- 8.1.0.9
 - Updated dependency (fix)
-- SSR on linux containers hosting files outside of wwwroot support by overriding AspNetFileSystem from React.Core nuget package (feature)
+- SSR on linux and windows now properly checking the MapPath for both OS's by overriding the AspnetFileSystem from React.Core package (fix)
+- Removed option to DisallowKnownAppFiles, as it is already built-in from the Framework (optimize)
+-

 #### Major Breaking Versions
 - 8.1.0.1